-THIS BOOK IS SOLD OUT AND UNAVAILABLE AT ANY PRICE!!
+ONLY SEVEN COPIES LEFT IN STOCK!!
 A Roy Rogers coloring book, but unlike any you have ever seen!
 It’s designed so that it’s full-page black and white illustrations (definitely suitable for coloring by budding artists or old pros) tell a story.
 And what a story!!
 Roy, Dale and ALL of the familiar supporting characters from all of Roy’s movie and T.V. series are here-Pat Brady, Trigger, Gabby Hayes, Dusty, The Sons Of The Pioneers, Bullet, Smiley Burnette, Splinters McGonigle and more team up to stop a gang of bank robbers.
 Never before have ALL the Roy players appeared in any one story together !!
 It’s like the greatest Roy movie that never was!!
 And this is NOT a vintage reprint, but all new artwork created by contemporary artists (and Roy fans supreme) Wild Bill Black, Brad (Spawn)Gorby and John(Star Wars)Nadeau, from a story by Bill and Rebekah Black.
 Plus, eight pages of top-flight photo stills from Roy’s best movies.
 Color photo front and back covers, interiors are black and white.
 81/2″ X 11″ magazine size, 48 pages.
 Originally printed in 1990, second printing in 1994.
 Fully licensed and authorized.

 Another fun installment of Roy Rogers magic!!
 Great Roy comic adventures abound, with “Masquerade” by that master of the graphic arts, Alex Toth- including some memories on the challenges of working on the series from Alex himself!
 Then, ride the range with Roy and Pat Brady in “Cloudburst Gold”, as rendered by John Buscema, Dale Evans in “Strangers in Rocky River” by Russ Manning, and Gabby Hayes in “The Unlucky Horseshoes” by artist Leonard Frank.
 Articles include “Trigger!
 The Smartest Horse In The Movies”, and “North Of The Great Divide with Roy Rogers”by Bill Black.
 Sensational photos abound, like Roy on a motorcycle, Roy and Dale on the set, circa 1951, and Roy with Foy Willing and The Riders Of The Purple Sage, and lots more.
 They don’t make ’em like Roy anymore, and you won’t find books like this series anywhere else, either.
 Color photo front cover, black and white back and inside covers, interiors are black and white with graytones throughout.
 Standard comic book format.
 Printed in 1999 Fully licensed and authorized.